evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 ### First row seats

-Only one front seat type is available in the HiPhi Y Dual Motor.
+Only one front seat type is available in the HiPhi Y Performance.

 The following functionalities are available on the **standard** seat.